-Alaska, Arizona, California, New York, Mexico, Costa Rica, Colombia, Venezuela, Brazil (two trips to Para and Toncantins and then to Rhondonia and Acre), Peru (x2), Bolivia, Chile, Tierra del Fuego and Ecuador.
+Alaska, Arizona, California, New York, Mexico, Costa Rica, Colombia, Venezuela, Brazil (two trips to Para and Toncantins and then to Rhondonia and Acre), Peru (x2), Bolivia, Chile, Tierra del Fuego, Ecuador, Galapagos Islands, Colorado.

 Cuba and Jamaica.

 Europe and The Middle East

-United Kingdom, Iceland, Finland, France, Portugal, Cyprus, Crete, Spain, Israel, Yemen and Socotra, Italy, Norway and Canary Islands (Tenerife, Gran Canaria, Fueteventura, Lanzarote and La Gomera).
+United Kingdom, Iceland, Finland, France, Portugal, Cyprus (southern and northern), Crete, Spain, Israel, Yemen and Socotra, Italy, Norway, Canary Islands (Tenerife, Gran Canaria, Fueteventura, Lanzarote and La Gomera), Georgia and Turkey.

 Africa and Indian Ocean

-Morocco, Gambia, Ethiopia, Gabon, Principe, Sao Tome, Cameroon, Tanzania, Zanzibar, Kenya, South Africa, Madagascar, Mauritius, Reunion and Seychelles.
+Morocco, Gambia, Ethiopia, Gabon, Principe, Sao Tome, Cameroon, Tanzania, Zanzibar, Kenya, South Africa, Madagascar, Maldives, Mauritius, Reunion, Seychelles and Ghana.

 Asia and Indonesia

-Mongolia, China (south-east), Tibet, Malaysia, Thailand, Borneo, Sulawesi, India, Kashmir, Halmahera, Bali, Flores, Sumba, Sumbawa, Ambon and Tanimbar.
+Mongolia, China (south-east), Tibet, Malaysia, Thailand, Borneo, Sulawesi, India, Kashmir, Halmahera, Bali, Flores, Sumba, Sumbawa, Ambon, Tanimbar, South Korea and Taiwan.

 Papua New Guinea, Antarctica, Australia, Fiji and New Caledonia.